-Rarely, severe heat exhaustion after hard work may be complicated by rhabdomyolysis, myoglobinuria, and acute kidney injury.
-It is distinguished from heatstroke Heatstroke Heatstroke is hyperthermia accompanied by a systemic inflammatory response causing multiple organ dysfunction and often death.
-Symptoms include temperature > 40° C and altered mental status... read more by the absence of brain dysfunction (eg, confusion, ataxia).
+Rarely, severe heat exhaustion after hard work may be complicated by rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
+Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more , myoglobinuria, and acute kidney injury Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more .
+It is distinguished from heatstroke Heatstroke Heatstroke is hyperthermia accompanied by a systemic inflammatory response causing multiple organ dysfunction that may result in death.
+Symptoms include temperature > 40° C and altered mental... read more by the absence of brain dysfunction (eg, confusion, ataxia).

 Symptoms and Signs of Heat Exhaustion

 Symptoms of heat exhaustion are often vague, and patients may not realize that heat is the cause.
 Symptoms may include malaise, weakness, dizziness, headache, nausea, and sometimes vomiting.
 Syncope due to standing for long periods in the heat (heat syncope) may occur.
 On examination, patients appear tired, are usually sweaty and tachycardic, and may have orthostatic hypotension.
 Mental status is intact, unlike in heatstroke.
 Temperature is usually normal and, when elevated, usually does not exceed 40° C.